OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Poser/InterfaceSpec-Poser.md

 - Delta time for incremental rotation (seconds)

 #### Rationale
-This is the full "first derivative" tracker message.
-It, and all of its subset messages, are in the same coordinate system as the Pose messages (that is, the global coordinate system).
+This is the full "first derivative" poser message.
+It is in the same coordinate system as the Pose messages (that is, the room coordinate system) at the client API level and subject to the same transformations.

-### LinearVelocity
-This is a subset message of **Velocity**, for sensors that report only linear/translational velocity.

-#### Data
-- Sensor number
-- Linear velocity (m/s) (3D vector)

-### AngularVelocity
-This is a subset message of **Velocity**, for sensors that report only rotational velocity (such as rate gyros).

-#### Data
-- Sensor number
-- Incremental rotation per delta time (unit/normalized quaternion)
-- Delta time for incremental rotation (seconds)

 ---